AguaClara/UASB/summer2018report.md

 #### Ian Cullings, Isa Kaminsky, Ananya Gangadhar

-Over Summer of 2018, the UASB team has been continuing the design work of previous semesters to finish a complete design of a UASB wastewater treatment system.
-After completion of this design, future teams will work on fabrication of the system and testing at the Ithaca Area Wastewater Plant before implementation in Honduras.
+Over Summer of 2018, the UASB team's main goal has been to finish a complete design of a UASB wastewater treatment system, and fabricate an influent system.
+Future teams will work on fabrication of the entire system and testing at the Ithaca Area Wastewater Plant before implementation in Honduras.

-### Influent Flow system
+### Influent Flow System

 One major design goal for the summer was to finish the influent system that delivers wastewater to the bottom of the reactor.

 #### Continuous versus Pulse Flow

 In Spring 2018, when design of the influent system began, the team began by assuming flow into the reactor would be continuous and at a roughly continuous rate.
 (This is already a major assumption, as wastewater production will rise in the day and lower at night.)
 However, doing the initial calculations, this would require a pipe diameter on the order of 10 mm, which would clog easily and create major problems with the flow system.
-After meeting with Ed Gottlieb, an operator at the Ithaca Area Wastewater Treatment Plant, he suggested the idea of a pulse flow system, which would collect wastewater, then deliver it in larger "pulses" to achieve the hydraulic parameters.
+During a meeting with Ed Gottlieb, an operator at the Ithaca Area Wastewater Treatment Plant, he suggested the idea of a pulse flow system, which would collect wastewater, then deliver it in larger "pulses" to achieve the hydraulic parameters needed.
 Mr. Gottlieb suggested two possible methods to deliver the pulses: A tipping bucket system or a siphon.

-#### Tipping Bucket versus Siphon system
+#### Tipping Bucket versus Siphon System

 (**Add descriptions from spring 2018**)
-#### Rejection of the Siphon System

 The summer team researched siphons and discussed with M-dawg potential design flaws, specifically the diameter of pipe that should be used.
 The main concern was that if too large a pipe was used, water would be able to pass through the siphon before it had filled to the level needed to create a pulse of a specific volume.
 Ultimately, the team was unable to find detailed enough engineering guidelines on how to design for a siphon using pulse flow.

-#### Tipping Bucket System

 Given this, and given that the addition of an entrance tank required only one tipping bucket, the team settled on the tipping bucket design, rather then spending time fabricating and testing a siphon system that may not work at all.

 #### Hydraulic Parameters